St. Petersburg Trust Attorneys

 Estate planning is one of the best ways to ensure your loved ones are looked after when you pass.
 One crucial element of estate planning is establishing trusts.
 Whether you want to protect your assets while you are living or ensure their proper distribution after you pass, trusts are a great way to add an extra layer of protection around your estate.

 However, estate planning is a complex process and a lot to take on yourself.
-The Lopez Law Group is well-versed in estate planning and can help you create trust funds that will keep your assets safe from creditor attacks and excess taxes.
+Our St. Petersburg trust attorneys at Lopez Law Group is well-versed in estate planning and can help you create trust funds that will keep your assets safe from creditor attacks and excess taxes.

 What is a Trust?